Substance Abuse and Depression

 You can’t shake traumatic events.

 Trauma can turn your life upside down.
-Unwanted images and memories are embedded in your brain and can cause you to relive this trauma over and over again.
-This can lead to severe mental illness like post-traumatic stress disorder, generalized anxiety disorder or clinical depression.
+Unwanted Images and Memories are Embedded in your Brain and can cause you to relive this trauma over and over again.
+This can lead to severe mental illnesses like post-traumatic stress disorder, generalized anxiety disorder, or clinical depression.

 Continuum Recovery Center offers holistic outpatient addiction treatment in Phoenix.
 Our programs are convenient and flexible, allowing you to live at home and stay close to your support network while receiving counseling, education, support, and relapse prevention.

 During your time with us, you will usually find that the depression improves and you’ll have greater insight into your reasons for abusing drugs and alcohol.
-We also teach our clients how to manage their symptoms using healthy coping strategies like mindfulness meditation, yoga, exercise and self-reflection.
-To start your journey to a better life, contact Continuum Recovery Center today.
+We also teach our clients how to manage their symptoms using healthy coping strategies like mindfulness meditation, yoga, exercise, and self-reflection.